PoisotLab/ms_metaweb_perspectives/README.md

 # The metaweb is an inherently probabilistic object

-Treating interactions probabilistic (as opposed to binary) is a more nuanced and realistic way to represent interactions. @Dallas2017PreCry suggested that most links in ecological networks are cryptic, *i.e.* uncommon or hard to observe.
+Treating interactions as probabilistic (as opposed to binary) events is a more nuanced and realistic way to represent them. @Dallas2017PreCry suggested that most links in ecological networks are cryptic, *i.e.* uncommon or hard to observe.
 This argument echoes @Jordano2016SamNet: sampling ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
 In addition, it is generally expected that weak or rare links to be more prevalent in networks than common or rare links [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
 In the light of these observations, we expect to see an over-representation of low-probability interactions under a model that accurately predicts interaction probabilities.
 Yet the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
-Moving towards *probabilistic* metawebs, by representing interactions as Bernoulli events [see *e.g.* @Poisot2016StrPro], offers the opportunity to weigh these rare interactions appropriately.
-The inherent plasticity of interactions is important to capture: there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [*e.g.* @Pedersen2017SigCol].
+Moving towards *probabilistic* metawebs, by representing interactions as Bernoulli events [see *e.g.*
+@Poisot2016StrPro], offers the opportunity to weigh these rare interactions appropriately.
+The inherent plasticity of interactions is important to capture: there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [*e.g.*
+@Pedersen2017SigCol].
 These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions; this should constrain the suite of appropriate models.

 Yet it is important to recall that a metaweb is intended as a catalogue of all potential interactions, which is then filtered [@Morales-Castilla2015InfBio].
 In